joednkn1/airflow-dvc/README.md

 ## What this package provides?

 The package provides the following core features:
-* DVCUpdateOperator (for uploading data to DVC)
+* 📊 DVC Operator view (tab to browse all configured DVC operators)
-* DVCDownloadOperator (for downloading data from DVC)
+* 💾 DVCUpdateOperator (for uploading data to DVC)
-* DVCUpdateSensor (for waiting for a file modification on DVC)
+* ⬇️ DVCDownloadOperator (for downloading data from DVC)
-* DVCHook (high-level client for DVC)
+* 👀 DVCUpdateSensor (for waiting for a file modification on DVC)
-* Custom view tab to browse all configured DVC operators
+* 🤖 DVCHook (high-level client for DVC)

 ## Run examples yourself